SteveJustin1963/tec-Dead-Bug/README.md

 # tec-Dead-Bug
-tec-1 built dead bug style, no pcb allowed
+tec-1 built dead bug style, no pcb allowed, with the oldest parts u can find. neat soldering not allowed.